NHSLeadership/nightingale-2-0/README.md

  - If you dont have command line access to your server, you will need to run these commands locally to generate the output css before uploading
  - Activate the theme
- - email tony.blacker@leadershipacademy for the ACF Pro license key, and you will need to install this manually
+ - email tony.blacker@leadershipacademy.nhs.uk for the ACF Pro license key, and you will need to install this manually
  - Activate the `ACF Pro` and `NHS Leadership Academy Blocks for Gutenburg` plugins - either from the themes page or in plugins. *Install and enable ACF Pro before the blocks plugin to ensure full functionality*

 ## Progress